 Before committing to a retreat it’s always nice to get an insight into what you can expect when you get there.
-This year we were lucky enough to attend The Wild Time's New Forest Yoga retreat.
+This year we were lucky enough to attend a wonderful New Forest Yoga retreat.

 See what we got up to below!

 Day 1: We arrived at Tiptoe in the New Forest by train, collected by our lovely host at the station and taken straight to the house to meet our fellow Retreaters (not before seeing some wild ponies on our drive from the station!)

 Some of the group had opted to drive - there is plenty of space to park on the drive if that is your choice of travel.
 We were met with homemade scones and tea, goodie bags on our beds and some much needed time to decompress and meet the group.
 The first night was themed around ‘Grounding’, Jenny led us through a stretchy yoga flow to shake off any aches from our travels to the venue.
 Dinner was a nutritious and filling meal made by the dream team hosts at Tiptoe Lodge.

 Day 2: After a well rested night’s sleep we rose ready for our morning yoga session.
 All of the yoga classes are taught in the beautiful out house which has glass windows looking out over the garden.
 We were welcomed back to the house with a delicious homemade Shakshuka breakfast, coffees, teas and fresh sourdough toast straight out of the Aga.
 Next we were whisked off to the beach to try our hand at Paddleboarding.